Understanding your premium

 Both level and stepped premiums can increase – neither are fixed.

 If your insurance is or will be held on a stepped premium basis, your premiums will change each year based on your age at the review date and the change will generally be an increase.
 If your insurance is held on a level premium basis, the premium is calculated based on the insured person’s age at cover commencement.
 If your benefit amount changes, for example due to CPI increases, the premium for any increase will be based on the insured person’s age at the time of the increase.
-Level premiums are generally more expensive than stepped premiums at the start of your policy, but the total premiums paid may be lower than an equivalent stepped premium policy if held over a long period of time.

 Your premiums may also increase if we increase premium rates or if the policy fee or government duties associated with your policy change.
 This is the case whether you have chosen stepped premiums or level premiums.